ChristopherTulip/SQL-Examples-for-DBC/readme.md

  - A User has one Preference but a Preference can belong to many Users.
  - A User has many Tools and a Tool can belong to Many Users.

+To run the commands make sure to run all the tables and seeds before any of the commands.